 The Difference Between Champagne, Cava, Prosecco and Sparkling Wine

-Cava, the Spanish sparkling wine, is also produced using méthode traditionelle, but with different grapes (macabeo, xarel-lo and parellada).
+Cava is a Spanish sparkling wine also produced using the méthode traditionelle with a second fermentation, but with different grapes (macabeo, xarel-lo and parellada).

-Young cava is a light- to medium-bodied, typically dry sparkling wine with notes of citrus and yellow apple and noticeable acidity and minerality.
-Aged longer, cava develops a nuttiness in flavor—you may recognize notes of almond or hazelnut.
-Include cava in your next at-home wine testing.
+Young cava is a light- to medium-bodied, dry sparkling wine with citrus and yellow apple notes and noticeable acidity and minerality.
+When aged longer, cava develops a nuttiness in flavor—you may recognize notes of almond or hazelnut.
+Include cava in your next at-home wine tasting.

 Cava to try: